 The third category of drugs prescribed for PD includes medications that help control the non-motor symptoms of the disease, that is, the symptoms that don't affect movement.
 For example, people with PD-related depression may be prescribed antidepressants.

+People often see noticeable improvement in their symptoms after starting levodopa therapy.
+However, they may need to increase the dose gradually for maximum benefit.
+Proteins can interfere with the absorption of levodopa from the stomach, so it may sometimes be necessary to avoid taking the medication close to a meal.
 Levodopa is often so effective that some people may temporarily forget they have PD during the early stages of the disease.
 But levodopa is not a cure.
 Although it can reduce the symptoms of PD, it does not replace lost nerve cells and it does not stop the progression of the disease.

 Amantadine.
 An antiviral drug, amantadine, can help reduce symptoms of PD and levodopa-induced dyskinesia.
 It is often used alone in the early stages of the disease.
 It also may be used with an anticholinergic drug or levodopa.
-After several months, amantadine's effectiveness wears off in up to half of the patients taking it.
+After several months, amantadine's effectiveness wears off in up to half of the people taking it.
 Amantadine's side effects may include insomnia, mottled skin, edema, agitation, or hallucinations.
 Researchers are not certain how amantadine works in PD, but it may increase the effects of dopamine.

 Drugs that increase brain levels of dopamine